 Welcome to our guide on trans masculine fertility.
-We’ll be walking you through the various important fertility concepts that trans men will want to consider, both during transition, and when they decide to build a family.
-We’ll cover everything from how transition impacts fertility, to the reproductive options for trans men, to fertility preservation strategies.
-We’ll also cover resiliency strategies that can help as you or someone you care about navigates this process.
+We’ll be walking you through the various important fertility concepts that trans men will want to consider, both during transition and when they decide to build a family.
+We’ll cover everything from how transition impacts fertility to the reproductive options for trans men to fertility preservation strategies.
+We’ll also cover resiliency strategies that can help as you or someone you care about navigate this process.

 This course is specifically designed for transgender, non-binary, and gender non-conforming communities.
 This guide is built for those who were “assigned female at birth.”
 You might also see us using phrases like “transgender men,” “non-binary people with ovaries and a uterus,” “gender non-conforming people whose bodies produce eggs,” “trans masculine individuals,” and other language.
 It’s often not possible to list out every category we’re referring to when talking about people who were assigned female at birth, but we hope that you still know that wherever you are on the transmasculine spectrum, this information should be pertinent to you.